 It is of particular interest that, as far as this author is aware, none of the modern popes have addressed these biblical texts when giving their teaching on the subject.
-Benedict omits any mention of them; it may be questioned whether Francis is even aware of their existence.
-St. John Paul II mentions the Old Testament norms, but omits any mention of the pivotal text of Genesis 9:6.
+Benedict omitted any mention of them; it may be questioned whether Francis is even aware of their existence.
+St. John Paul II mentioned the Old Testament norms, but omitted any mention of the pivotal text of Genesis 9:6.
 Let us review his comments.
 After discussing the murder of Cain in Evangelium Vitae, he goes on to acknowledge the practice of capital punishment as understood by Old Testament Israel:

 We should first note that John Paul goes from Cain and Abel directly to Mount Sinai, skipping over Genesis 9:6 entirely.
 He mentions the death penalty as applied in the Old Testament, but only in the context of the Mosaic Covenant.
-In doing so, he lumps capital punishment into the same category as divorce and polygamy - things that were tolerated by the Law of Moses because morality had not reached that level of "refinement" we will see in the New Testament.
-The implication is that, like divorce and polygamy, the death penalty is associated with the Levitical law, and thus the necessity of capital punishment falls away with the Old Law.
+In doing so, he lumps capital punishment into the same category as divorce and polygamy—things that were tolerated by the Law of Moses because morality had not reached that level of “refinement” we will see in the New Testament.
+The implication is that, like divorce and polygamy, the death penalty is associated with the Levitical law, and thus, the necessity of capital punishment falls away with the end of the Old Law.

 The omission of any mention of Genesis 9:6 is of tremendous import.
 The command of Genesis 9:6 (“Whosoever shall shed man’s blood, by man shall his blood shall be shed”) is given in the context of God’s covenant with Noah, not the Mosaic covenant.
 God’s covenant with Noah is universal; it was made with the entire human race in the person of Noah.
 This command to put murderers to death is given in the same passage in which God says “be fruitful and multiply” (v.
 7) and when he gives the plants and animals as food for human beings (v.
 2-4).
 In other words, the teaching of Genesis 9:6 is not something specific to the Mosaic covenant that will pass away when the New Testament comes; rather, it is part of God’s covenant with mankind.
 As such, it cannot be superseded by the New Testament.
 It is not in the same category as divorce or polygamy.

-This explains why even though divorce and polygamy faded away with the passing of the Mosaic Law, Christian kingdoms continued to practice capital punishment - and why it is reaffirmed in the New Testament (c.
+This explains why, even though acceptance of divorce and polygamy faded away with the passing of the Mosaic Law, Christian kingdoms continued to practice capital punishment— and why it is reaffirmed in the New Testament (c.
 Rom.
 13).
-This historical fact has never been dealt with by the popes either, save for vague assertions that "modern man" is somehow different from his predecessors.
+This historical fact has never been dealt with by the popes either, save for vague assertions that “modern man” is somehow different from his predecessors.

 The purpose of this essay has not been to critique the comments of the popes on capital punishment.
-Rather, it has been to demonstrate that, while biblically and traditionally criminal punishment was seen as an exercise in retributive justice, the modern popes (following John Paul II) have reduced the purpose of criminal punishment to merely corrective-restorative justice, centered on the safety of the community.
-If the safety of the community from aggression is the sole criteria of what constitutes a just punishment, it is difficult to make a case for capital punishment - and indeed, because they make this assumption, the modern popes argue that the exercise of capital punishment is never justified.
+Rather, it has been to demonstrate that, while biblically and traditionally criminal punishment was seen as an exercise in retributive justice, the modern popes (following John Paul II) have reduced the purpose of criminal punishment to a function merely corrective-restorative, centered on the safety of the community.
+If the safety of the community from aggression is the sole criteria of what constitutes a just punishment, it is difficult to make a case for capital punishment—and indeed, because they make this assumption, the modern popes argue that the exercise of capital punishment is never justified.

-However, given that it is clear the modern popes are speaking in terms of restorative justice only, the concept of retributive justice needs to be reintroduced to the conversation.
+Despite this, it is clear that the concept of retributive justice needs to be reintroduced to the conversation.
 Punishment was never meant to satisfy only one kind of justice, but multiple.
 The fact that a violent criminal is apprehended and detained satisfies the need to protect the community from his aggression, while his death at the hands of the State satisfies the demands of retributive justice, which means that certain crimes merit proportional punishments.